cdisc-org/360i/README.md

 ### Code & Scripts

-This project is using the [MIT](http://www.opensource.org/licenses/MIT "The MIT License | Open Source Initiative") license (see [`LICENSE`](LICENSE)) for code and scripts.
+This project uses the [MIT](http://www.opensource.org/licenses/MIT "The MIT License | Open Source Initiative") license (see [`LICENSE`](LICENSE)) for code and scripts.

 ### Content

-The content files like documentation and minutes are released under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
+Content files, like documentation, are released under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
 This does not include trademark permissions.

 ## Re-use

-When you re-use the source, keep or copy the license information also in the source code files.
-When you re-use the source in proprietary software or distribute binaries (derived or underived), copy additionally the license text to a third-party-licenses file or similar.
+When you re-use the source, keep or copy the license information in the source code files.
+When you re-use the source in proprietary software or distribute binaries (derived or underived), copy the license text to a third-party-licenses file or similar.

-When you want to re-use and refer to the content, please do so like the following:
+When you want to re-use and refer to the content, please follow the example below:

 > Content based on [Project XY (GitHub)](https://github.com/xy/xy) used under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.